 Udaipur Rajasthan, India Travel Guide

 These details is not applicable.
-Udaipur is a city not on the coast in the state of Rajasthan, far from any coastline or major navigable rivers that support ferry services or cruise ports for inter-city or international travel.
+Udaipur is a city not on the coast in the state of Rajasthan, distant from any coastline or major navigable rivers that support ferry services or cruise ports for inter-city or international travel.

-Public transport by train and bus departures have different processes and timing recommendations compared to air travel, generally requiring less lead time.
+Rail and bus departures have different processes and timing recommendations compared to air travel, generally requiring less lead time.

 Keep your boarding pass, a valid photo ID (passport for foreigners), and luggage tags readily available at the airport.